-Expedited Partner Therapy (EPT) for Chlamydia trachomatis was signed into law in New York State (NYS) in January 2009; regulations to accompany the law were adopted in October 2010.
+Expedited Partner Therapy (EPT) for chlamydia trachomatis was signed into law in New York State in January 2009; regulations to accompany the law were adopted in October 2010.
 EPT allows health care providers to provide patients being treated for chlamydia with medication or a prescription to deliver to his or her sex partner(s) without a prior medical evaluation of those partners.

-If you are a patient/partner and would like to report an adverse reaction after taking azithromycin for EPT, please call 311.
+If you are a patient/partner and would like to report an adverse reaction after taking azithromycin for EPT, call 311.

-If you are a provider and would like to report an allergic reaction related to EPT, please call 311 or the provider access line: 1-866-NYC-DOH1 (1-866-692-3641).
+If you are a provider and would like to report an allergic reaction related to EPT, call 311 or the provider access line at 866-NYC-DOH1 (866-692-3641).